 For her Fulbright project, Jocelyn will be based in a community in the mountain region studying climate change adaptation and gender.
 Jocelyn is a passionate outdoorswoman, and in her free time, she can be found mountain biking, trekking, climbing, or trail running.
 She also enjoys sharing her love of the outdoors with others, and is particularly excited to introduce more Nepali women to outdoors sports.

-B.F.A. in Theater Arts from Coastal Carolina University in Conway, South Caroline.
+B.F.A., Theater Arts, Coastal Carolina University, Conway, South Caroline.

 Project: "Nepali Theatre: Sociopolitical Progress Through Movement and Gesture."